 c.
 Customization and payment processors

-As we all know, having an open-source software means you are allowed to have all the freedom in the virtually limitless customization for your platform.
+As we all know, open-source software allows nearly endless platform customization.
 If a certain feature isn’t available natively, there’s a strong chance a 3rd party developer may have already written the extension and is ready to be installed, and if the functionality is nowhere to be found in any existing extension, then you are encouraged to create your own extension or tweak the existing functionalities to your liking.

 Magento 2 now comes with more than 150 payment gateways.
 Other than the common default methods, the platform has also introduced a variety of integrated secure payment processors such as Paypal, Braintree, Authorize.Net and other global payment.
-Additionally, Magento charges no transaction fees and no extensions are required to integrate these gateways.
+Additionally, Magento integrates gateways without transaction fees or addons.

 d.
 Improved admin interface and SEO

-Magento’s new admin interface is intended to make online store maintenance easier.
+Magento’s new admin interface simplifies online store upkeep.
 It’s far more user-friendly, simple to understand for new users and less time-consuming with a quicker product import capability.

 Admins can now personalize the admin panel so that essential company information is easily accessible.
 This makes each admin panel distinctive, resulting in increased productivity when handling orders and customer information.
 Over and above that, the convenient drag-and-drop tool is now available in Magento 2’s admin interface.
 This means that altering the appearance of your online store will not require substantial coding knowledge and effort.